ThomasBackers/react-pomodoro/README.md

 *MINUS/PLUS: when the timer is not running minutes can be updated*

-*BREAK TIME ALERT: when the timer reaches zero a modal comes us*
+*BREAK TIME ALERT: when the timer reaches zero a modal comes up*